antlr/antlr4/doc/getting-started.md

 ```
 $ grun Hello r -tree
-(Now enter something like the string below)
 hello parrt
-(now,do:)
-^D
-(The output:)
-(r hello parrt)
-(That ^D means EOF on unix; it's ^Z in Windows.)
+(press ctrl-D on unix, ctrl-Z on Windows, indicating EOF)
+```

 The -tree option prints the parse tree in LISP notation.
+This will output:

+`(r hello parrt)`

+and terminate.

-It's nicer to look at parse trees visually.
+It can be nicer to look at parse trees visually.
+This can be done with `-gui` instead of `-tree`, and repeating the above input.
-$ grun Hello r -gui
-hello parrt
-^D
-```

-That pops up a dialog box showing that rule `r` matched keyword `hello` followed by identifier `parrt`.
+This will pop up a dialog box showing that rule `r` matched keyword `hello` followed by identifier `parrt`.

 ![](images/hello-parrt.png)